-Maarten is Professor of Urban Renewal and head of the Neighbourhood Change and Housing research group at the Department OTB - Research for the Built Environment, Delft University of Technology.
+Maarten is Professor of Urban Renewal and head of the Urban and Neighbourhood Change research group at the Department OTB - Research for the Built Environment, Delft University of Technology.
 Maarten is a population geographer with a background in economic and urban geography; is a Research Fellow at IZA; and Professor of Geography at the University of St Andrews.
 In 2014, Maarten was awarded a 2 million Euro ERC Consolidator Grant for a 5-year research project on neighbourhood effects (DEPRIVEDHOODS).

 If you are interested in doing a PhD on neighbourhood effects, neighbourhood renewal, neighbourhood change, or residential mobility, or if you are interested in spending research time at TU Delft on a Marie Curie Intra-European Fellowship from the European Commission, please contact me.
 See also our work on Socio-Economic Segregation in Europe at www.segregationeurope.eu.